kennethchu-statcan/covid19/006-provincial-age-groups/README.md

    https://github.com/kennethchu-statcan/covid19/blob/master/006-provincial-age-groups/supplementary/canada-census2016-age-groups-binsize-5.csv

-each of which is a tabulation -- according to different age discretizations -- of the Canadian provincial age group sizes based on Census 2016 of Canada.
+each of which is a tabulation -- according to two different age discretizations -- of the Canadian provincial age group sizes based on Census 2016 of Canada.
 The bin sizes of the two discretizations by age are respectively 1 and 5.